Welcome to NutPile

 Average time of day when outages occur

-This graph shows when most of your outages happen over a 24 hour period of time over the course of X number of days.
+This graph shows when most of your outages happen over a selected period of time.
+When you change the date range selector, this will also update the averages graph so that you can compare. over the course of X number of days.
 The X (horizontal) axis shows a 24 hour range while the Y (vertical) axis shows how many outages have occurred on or around that time slice.

 Bar colors show when there were multiple outages on the same days at different times.
 The Y axis gives you a quick visual of how many outages there were on or around a certain time.
-Mouse over bars and its different colors to see more details such as how many outages on a certain day and at what time.
+Mouse over bars to display more details.

 Over time, you’ll be able to see that you might experience most of your outages at certain times of day, perhaps in the mornings or in the evening when all of your neighbors get home from work.